project-imas/securefoundation/README.md

 ## Background

-The "iMas Secure Foundation" project is designed to provide basic application-level security based on simple encryption mechanisms.
+The "iMas Secure Foundation" project is designed to provide advanced application-level security based on simple encryption mechanisms.
 It contains three components: a suite of cipher utilities, a collection of functions to assist with encryption through an application key, and a file-based keychain replacement.

 ## Vulnerabilities Addressed